aayush-x-g/Weather-app/README.md

 ## Usage

-- Enter the city name or allow the application to access your location.
+- Enter the city name to access your location.
-- View the current weather details and 5-day forecast.
+- View the current weather details.
-- Explore different features and enjoy the responsive design.
+- Explore different features and enjoy the simple design.

 ## Technologies Used